Weak topological phases in the presence of interactions

 \subsection{T-duality}

 Whereas the real torus $\mathbf{T}^d$ appears in our \cref{WI_ansatz} for interacting weak phases, non-interacting fermionic topological phases are traditionally formulated over the crystalline momentum space torus $\bT^d$.
 These tori behave differently, particularly when symmetries are included.
 However, T-duality, a construction that originated in string theory \cite{T-duality-Strings}, precisely relates these two tori in a manner that allows us to recast non-interacting results in terms of $\mathbf{T}^d$ and thus to define a free-to-interacting map.
 We note that T-duality has been employed many times to treat problems in non-interacting fermionic topological phases \cite{mathai2015t, mathai2016t, Mathai_2016-Tdualitybulkboundaryhigherdim, Hannabuss_2017, gomi2019crystallographic}.

-Associated to a $d$-dimensional lattice $\Pi$ are the unit cell or spatial torus $\mathbf T^d \coloneqq \bR^n/\Pi$ and the momentum space torus or Brillouin zone $\bT^d \coloneqq \Hom(\Pi, \U(1))$.
+Recall that associated to a $d$-dimensional lattice $\Pi$ are the unit cell or spatial torus $\mathbf T^d \coloneqq \bR^n/\Pi$ and the momentum space torus or Brillouin zone $\bT^d \coloneqq \Hom(\Pi, \U(1))$.
 The Brillouin zone has a $\Z_2$-action given by complex conjugation on $\U(1)$.
 The Fourier transform between position and momentum space has a $K$-theoretic analog in the T-duality isomorphisms\footnote{In~\eqref{eqn:KSpKQ-Tduality}, $\mathit{KSp}$ is the $K$-theory of quaternionic bundles and $\mathit{KQ}$ is a Real-equivariant version of $\mathit{KSp}$ introduced by Dupont~\cite{Dup69}.}

 which can be defined in terms of a pull-convolve-push construction for topological bundles called the \emph{Fourier-Mukai transform}.
 These isomorphisms have been well studied in the condensed matter literature; see for instance \cite{kitaev_periodic_2009, Hannabuss_2017, Mathai_2016-Tdualitybulkboundaryhigherdim}.
 There is also a $C^*$-algebraic approach to this material: see \cite{Rosenberg-realbaumconnes-orientifolds}.
 Here we review the perspective of~\cite{Hannabuss_2017, Mathai_2016-Tdualitybulkboundaryhigherdim}.